zowe/zowe-sample-dockerfiles/cli/README.md

 ## Basic

 Builds upon the Minimal dockerfile by including an SSH server, properly set locales, and a script that can be called to reinstall the Zowe CLI and Plug-ins from inside the container.
-Modifies OpenSSL to allow for backwards compatibility with TLS 1.1 and TLS 1.0 servers.
+Provides the ability to modify OpenSSL to allow for backwards compatibility with TLS 1.1 and TLS 1.0 servers.

 ## Basic with NVM